campanagerald/campanagerald/README.md

 ## Projects

 ### 1. Joosup
-- **Description**: A companion app for Gander users.
-This app allows anesthetists to view, respond to, and manage work requests sent to them.
+- **Description**: Joosup is a peer-to-peer EV charger sharing platform that allows electric vehicle owners to rent out their home chargers or find available chargers nearby.
+The app is designed to make EV charging more accessible and convenient, helping to bridge the gap in EV infrastructure.
 - **Link**: [Joosup](https://www.joosup.com/)

 ### 2. Gander